dboston528/arcade_game/README.md

 After getting the file, open the index.html file in your web browser and you're all set!

-To clone to terminal copy and paste the code below in your terminal:
+To clone copy and paste the code below in your terminal:

 `git clone https://github.com/dboston528/arcade_game.git`